Koveror/Sim-City/README.md

 To install SFML at your own system, please visit the official SFML website at https://www.sfml-dev.org

+For *Windows* users, it is advised to download Virtualbox, install Ubuntu and the necessary parts to run the software.

+For *Mac users*, the terminal should be sufficient, as we have also tested and ran our program in Mac OS X.

 ## Setup

 To run Sim-city-1, simply navigate to the project root directory using your unix terminal and then